 How could employees be empowered?
-Dr. Tonmoy Sharma, CEO of Sovereign Health, attempted to answer this question when he was invited to speak at the “Accreditation Workshop” alongside the Joint Commission, on Thursday, February 9, 2017.
+Dr. Tonmoy Sharma, author, and mental health specialist, CEO of Sovereign Health, attempted to answer this question when he was invited to speak at the “Accreditation Workshop” alongside the Joint Commission, on Thursday, February 9, 2017.
 His presentation as a guest speaker was in two parts: “Using Measurement-Based Care to Enhance Substance Abuse and Mental Health Treatment” and “How to Build a Company into a National Brand.”

-Dr. Sharma answer could be summer up in 3: technology, mental health, and measurement-based care.
+Mental health specialist Dr. Tonmoy Sharma’s answer could be summer up in 3: technology, mental health, and measurement-based care.

 The Sovereign CEO also spoke how his healthcare company went from 6 beds IOP to having 2000 people on board.
 However, they maintained the small facility feel.